|

 However, if you do not use any methods from MutableArray /

-but only read and write elements via methods provided UpdatableArray interface
+but only read and write elements via methods provided by UpdatableArray interface

 (and its versions for concrete element types),